LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

 # Wi-Fi Replacement

 As of 2021-02-23 there is still no fully working macOS driver for the `Intel AC 8265 M.2` card - progress see at [OpenIntelWireless](https://github.com/OpenIntelWireless).
-Therefore best replace it, preferably with a [Fenvi BCM94360NG](https://www.google.com/search?btnG=Search&q=Fenvi+BCM94360NG+M.2) because it has macOS native Wi-Fi and Bluetooth chipset and IDs.
+Therefore best replace it, preferably with a [Fenvi BCM94360NG](https://www.google.com/search?btnG=Search&q=Fenvi+BCM94360NG+M.2) because it has macOS native Wi-Fi and Bluetooth chipset and IDs which should deliver a better Continuity experience.
 If you do so, you can/ should:

 - remove *ALL* related kexts from inside your EFI folder(s) (`AirportBrcmFixup`, `BrcmBluetoothInjector`, `BrcmFirmwareData`, `BrcmPatchRAM2`, `BrcmPatchRAM3`)
 - remove *ALL* related entries (brcmfx-country=US bpr_postresetdelay=400 bpr_initialdelay=400 bpr_probedelay=200) from your config.plist(s):